The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_1.md

 ### Data Platform Invalid ISBN

 Details ISBN13s in the data source that are not valid.
+An example schema is below, as data platforms may use different name fields (e.g, 'ISBN', 'publication_id', 'Primary_ISBN').

 ``` eval_rst
 .. csv-table::